Mount of Olives: Geography and geology

 The ridge is formed of oceanic sedimentary rock from the Late Cretaceous and contains a soft chalk and a hard flint.
-While the chalk is easily quarried, it is not a suitable strength for construction and features many man-made burial caves.
+While the chalk areas are easily quarried, they are not a suitable strength for construction and features many man-made burial caves.
+The ridge acts as a watershed, and its eastern side is the beginning of the Judean Desert.